umhau/umhau.github.io/_posts/2017-05-12-installing-gnu-apl.md

     gkbd-keyboard-display -l apl

 I wrapped all of this into a couple of scripts.
 One of them runs at startup (since setxkbmap isn't persistent across reboots), and the other displays the keyboard layout and is tied to a custom shortcut.
-The scripts are [here](https://github.com/umhau/scripts/blob/master/installation/keyboard_layout.sh) and [here] (https://github.com/umhau/scripts/blob/master/apl_keyboard_hint.sh).
+The scripts are [here](https://github.com/umhau/scripts/blob/master/installation/keyboard_layout.sh) and [here](https://github.com/umhau/scripts/blob/master/apl_keyboard_hint.sh).
 Those link to the github where I stash most of my scripts.
 If you look inside the initial_config.sh script, you'll see I've found a command to automatically set the script to run at startup.
 For the other, I'd suggest the keyboard shotcut combination [win + .].

 APL385 Unicode
 --------------